nivecoolz/Hierarchical-Clustering-and-Multidimensional-Scaling-MDS-/README.md

 - **Dendrogram:** Displays hierarchical clustering of Telecom companies.
 - **MDS Plot:** Visual representation of companies in a 2D space based on cosine distances.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository, create a new branch, and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---
 **Author:** Nivetha Thangaraj